Design tips & insider tricks - learn how to

 Make certain your job folds correctly

 If your job is going to be folded then fold the printout to see if the elements on the page are positioned correctly on the panels and to see if there are any problems with folding it the way you are planning to.
-For A4 brochures folding to DL, the front panel (the one on the right when the job is unfolded) should be 100mm wide, the middle panel 99mm, and the inside panel (the one on the left) should be 98mm wide.
+For A4 brochures folding to DL, the front card (the one on the right when the job is unfolded) should be 100mm wide, the middle card 99mm, and the inside card (the one on the left) should be 98mm wide.
 Make sure the various elements of the job are the right way up.
 Sometimes, and particularly in the case of greeting cards, some elements on a page should be upside down.
 This is obvious if you print the job out and fold it, but not at all obvious if you only view the job on the screen.

 Don't do the imposition for us

 Imposition is the term used for arranging multiple copies of a document on one sheet of paper to gain economies in printing.
 For instance, A4 flyers are printed two up, DL flyers are printed 6 up, and business cards are printed 20 up.
 We have software that carries out this task for us very quickly and accurately, and we ask you not to do it for us.
 This mean that we want all documents, including business cards, to be supplied one up.
 Invariably, if they are supplied more than one up, we have to electronically pull them apart.